SimonSchwaiger/SimonSchwaiger.github.io/src/cv.md

 **Intern** *September 2019 - December 2019*

-- Joint research with University of Technology Berlin
+- Joint research with University of Technology Berlin, Department of Industry Grade Networks and Clouds
 - Integration of learning-based control methods into service and industrial robots
 - Development and conducting of entry level robotics workshops